-Detailed rationale and key rating drivers
+Rationale and key rating drivers

-The ratings assigned to the bank facilities of Jindal Steel and Power Limited (JSPL) continue to factor in the long track record of JSPL's promoters and management in the steel business, the integrated nature of its manufacturing process supported by proximity to coal and iron ore mines, the sizeable scale-up of its operations with the introduction of cost-efficient processes in recent years, and the emphasis of the management on high-margin products with a significant proportion of value-added long steel products that have demonstrated less susceptibility to cyclical price movements.
+The ratings assigned to the bank facilities of Jindal Steel and Power Limited (JSPL) continue to derive strength from the long track record of JSPL's promoters and management in the steel business, the integrated nature of its manufacturing process supported by proximity to coal and iron ore mines, cost saving initiatives by the company, scale-up of operations and the emphasis of the management on high-margin products with a significant proportion of value-added long steel products that have demonstrated less susceptibility to cyclical price movements.
 The ratings also favourably factor in the consistent reduction in the consolidated debt levels, culminating in reduced finance cost, improvement in gearing and debt metrics, and a strong liquidity position.

-The operational performance during FY22 (refers to the period from April 1 to March 31) continued to remain healthy, supported by favourable demand and elevated steel prices amid the strong industry upcycle, thereby resulting in robust operating profits and cash accruals.
-Though the operational performance of the company moderated in H1FY23 (UA), especially during Q2FY23, it continued to remain healthy.
-The moderation was owing to the normalisation in the industry upcycle globally and the imposition of export duty by the Government of India (GoI), resulting in lower realisations.
+The company reported healthy operational performance during FY22 (refers to the period from April 1 to March 31) which was supported by favourable demand and elevated steel prices amid the strong industry upcycle.
+This resulted in robust operating profits and cash accruals during the year.
+Though the performance has moderated in 9MFY23, especially during Q2FY23, it continued to remain healthy.
+The moderation was owing to the normalisation in the industry upcycle globally and the imposition of export duty by the Government of India (GoI), resulting in lower realisations and spreads compared to those witnessed during FY22.

-Going forward, JSPL is expected to report moderation in the operating performance on account of the reasons mentioned above, although strong domestic demand is expected to aid the growth in volumes, while a reduction in raw material prices should support the spreads.
-The same should enable the company to maintain a comfortable financial risk profile, notwithstanding the expansion project in the subsidiary, in line with the management's stated stance to always keep the net debt to PBILDT below 1.5x and maintain liquidity of around ₹3,000 crore.
+Going forward, strong domestic demand is expected to aid the growth in volumes, while the company is expected to experience healthy spreads on the back of various cost saving measures being undertaken.
+The same should enable JSPL to maintain a comfortable financial risk profile, notwithstanding the expansion project in the subsidiary, in line with the management's stated stance to always keep the net debt to PBILDT below 1.5x and maintain liquidity of around ₹3,000 crore.

 The ratings also take into account JSPL bagging three new non-coking coal mines in Odisha and Chhattisgarh recently, after winning iron ore mines in Odisha last fiscal, which is expected to strengthen the company's future raw material security, thereby reducing its dependence on the open market to procure iron ore and non-coking coal.
 JSPL has completed the divestment process of Jindal Power Limited (JPL) against a cash consideration of ₹ 3,015 crore in Q1FY23, and resultantly, JPL has ceased to be a subsidiary or an associate entity of JSPL.
-The ratings also take cognisance of the recent improvement in the operating performance of the overseas subsidiaries and the repayment of their entire debt, resulting in no dependence of the subsidiaries on JSPL for the servicing of their debt obligation in the near term.
-However, the ratings continue to be constrained by the inherent cyclical nature of the steel industry and the susceptibility of profit margins to volatile raw material prices and fluctuating steel prices, the risks being mitigated to an extent by the predominance of value-added products in its sales mix.
-This apart, risks related to the execution of an expansion project in Angul, Odisha, in a subsidiary company further constrain its ratings.
+The ratings also take cognisance of the repayment of the entire debt in the subsidiary companies.

+However, the ratings continue to be constrained by the inherent cyclical nature of the steel industry and the susceptibility of profit margins to volatile raw material prices and fluctuating steel prices.
+This apart, risks related to the execution of an expansion project in Angul, Odisha, in a subsidiary company further constrains its ratings.